-- 1.15 Development is defined as 'the carrying out of building, engineering, mining or other operations in, on, over or under land, or the making of any material change in the use of any buildings or other land'.
-Some 'developments' are 'permitted development' as set out by legislation and therefore do not require the benefit of planning permission.
+- 1.23 Development is defined as 'the carrying out of building, engineering, mining or other operations in, on, over or under land, or the making of any material change in the use of any buildings or other land'.1 Some 'developments' are 'permitted development' as set out by legislation and therefore do not require the benefit of planning permission.
 Section 38 of the Planning and Compulsory Purchase Act 2004 emphasises that the planning system continues to be a 'plan-led' system and restates the requirement that 'determination must be made in accordance with the Plan unless material considerations indicate otherwise'.
-The policies in this Neighbourhood Plan are only enacted where a proposal requires the benefit of planning permission.
-2 - 1.16 'The 'National Planning Policy Framework' (NPPF) was revised in July 2021.
+The policies in this Neighbourhood Plan are only enacted where a proposal requires the benefit of planning permission.2 - 1.24 'The 'National Planning Policy Framework' (NPPF) was revised in December 2023.
 It sets out the Government's planning policies for England and how land is used, determining what will be built and where.
-The Wells-next-the-Sea Neighbourhood Plan has been produced to be in conformity with the revised NPPF, in particular, taking a positive approach that reflects the presumption in favour of sustainable development. - Every local planning authority in England is required to prepare a Local Plan.
-1.17 Local Plans include all of the local planning policies for the district's area and identify how land is used, determining what will be built and where.
-The relevant Local Plan in force for Wells-next-the-Sea is the North Norfolk Core Strategy which was adopted in 2008 and the Site Allocations Development Plan Document (DPD) 2011.
-Both documents together with Norfolk County Council's adopted Mineral and Waste Plan and the Marine Management Organisation (MMO) East Marine Plan constitute the relevant Development Plan.
-The Adopted Core Strategy, along with any Neighbourhood Plan, provides the basis for determining planning applications and future development in the local area and should be consistent with the National Planning Policy Framework.
-It should be noted that the District Council is advancing a new replacement Local Plan which will replace the current Core Strategy and Site Allocations document up to 2036, which when adopted will provide the strategic direction for much of the Neighbourhood Plan period.
+The Wells-next-the-Sea Neighbourhood Plan has been produced to be in conformity with the revised NPPF, in particular, taking a positive approach that reflects the presumption in favour of sustainable development.

+1 Section 55 of the Town and Country Planning Act 1990.